xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 ## Exec Scripts

 Exec scripts represent the most basic on-box scripting available within IOS XR.
 These scripts provide a way for the network managers to manually deploy programs that simplify their work as a whole, including automating the configuration process.
 In order to do this, we must leverage the `iosxr.xrcli.xrcli_helper` library.

+A simple, but useful, function from this library is `xrcli_exec(command)`.
+This function takes a command as input and returns the CLI output that you would see if you had just issued this command.

 Being able to commit configurations from inside a python script enables us to streamline many of the repetitive CLI configurations we complete.
-Exec scripts will commonly use the `xr_apply_config_string(configuration)` function from this library.
+Thus, exec scripts will commonly use the `xr_apply_config_string(configuration)` function from this library.
 This function takes a CLI configuration command as input, and then commits the provided configuration.
 However, the argument of this function is a *single-line* configuration, meaning we must make use of a few tricks to issue complex configurations.

 Using string formatters allows us to adjust the configuration to a command-line argument or an environment variable:
 ```py